 The facility was in dire need of repair, with the outcome of a Health and Safety inspection being that it required 20 major repairs and 12 minor ones.
 Through help from the community and hard work from our volunteers the facility was brought up to a standard of which we now consider it to be a state-of-the-art fitness, strength, boxing and community facility.

-The club has a boxing club ran from age 5 to adult, a children's football club, an over 35’s football team and an amateur Saturday morning team, a weekly drama class, line dancing and membership base fitness class for adults to grow our community.
+The club has a boxing club ran from age 5 to adult, a 2008 football club, an over 35’s football team, a weekly drama class, line dancing and membership base fitness class for adults to grow our community.
 The club also runs food programmes in the local community and throughout lockdown we delivered over 700 food parcels as well as partnering with a local organisation, East End Flat Pack Meals, delivering ingredients with a healthy recipe.
 The club also delivered over 70 afternoon teas to elderly residents within the area.
 Our programmes have allowed us to grow, and the club has over 5,000 followers across social media.
 The club looks to continue its work within the community with after school youth clubs, and other sporting clubs, all coming soon.